 | CTET Subjects | Topics Included |

-| Content(40 MCQs) | History The study of when, where, and how events unfolded Life in the earliest human communities The beginnings of farming and herding practices The rise of the first urban centres Formation of early political states Emergence of new philosophical and religious ideas The establishment of the first great empire Interactions with faraway regions Shifts in political structures over time Advancements in culture and scientific knowledge The rise of new rulers and regional kingdoms The era of the Delhi Sultans Architectural developments through different periods The expansion and consolidation of empires.
-Transformations within society Growth of distinct regional traditions The rise of Company rule in India Everyday life in rural areas Impact of colonialism on tribal groups The uprising of 1857 to 58 Women’s role in reform movements Efforts to question and reform caste practices The growth of nationalism Developments in India after gaining independence Geography Understanding geography as both a social science and a natural science Earth’s place within the solar system Representation of the world through the globe A holistic view of the environment; natural and human-made Composition and importance of the atmosphere Water bodies and their significance Human settlements, transportation, and communication networks Types of resources; both natural and human-made Agricultural practices and their importance Social and Political Life Understanding social diversity Structure and functioning of government Role and functioning of local administrative bodies How people earn their livelihood Concept and principles of democracy Functions of state-level government Role and impact of media Exploring gender roles and inequalities Understanding the Constitution Working of parliamentary institutions The role of the judiciary Ensuring social justice and supporting marginalised groups |
+| Content(40 MCQs) | History The study of when, where, and how events unfolded.
+Life in the earliest human communities.
+The beginnings of farming and herding practices.
+The rise of the first urban centres.
+Formation of early political states.
+Emergence of new philosophical and religious ideas.
+The establishment of the first great empire.
+Interactions with faraway regions.
+Shifts in political structures over time.
+Advancements in culture and scientific knowledge.
+The rise of new rulers and regional kingdoms.
+The era of the Delhi Sultans.
+Architectural developments through different periods.
+The expansion and consolidation of empires.
+Transformations within society.
+Growth of distinct regional traditions.
+The rise of Company rule in India.
+Everyday life in rural areas.
+Impact of colonialism on tribal groups.
+The uprising of 1857 to 58.
+Women’s role in reform movements.
+Efforts to question and reform caste practices.
+The growth of nationalism.
+Developments in India after gaining independence.
+Geography Understanding geography as both a social science and a natural science.
+Earth’s place within the solar system.
+Representation of the world through the globe.
+A holistic view of the environment, natural and human-made.
+Composition and importance of the atmosphere.
+Water bodies and their significance.
+Human settlements, transportation, and communication networks.
+Types of resources: both natural and human-made.
+Agricultural practices and their importance.
+Social and Political Life Understanding social diversity.
+Structure and functioning of government.
+Role and functioning of local administrative bodies.
+How people earn their livelihood.
+Concept and principles of democracy.
+Functions of state-level government.
+Role and impact of media.
+Exploring gender roles and inequalities.
+Understanding the Constitution.
+Working of parliamentary institutions.
+The role of the judiciary.
+Ensuring social justice and supporting marginalised groups. |

-| Pedagogical issues(20 MCQs) | Understanding the meaning and characteristics of Social Science and Social Studies Classroom interactions, learning tasks, and academic discussions Cultivating analytical and critical thinking skills Using inquiry-based approaches and factual evidence Challenges faced in teaching Social Science/Social Studies Utilizing primary and secondary sources of information Conducting project-based learning activities Methods of assessing learners’ understanding and progress |
+| Pedagogical issues(20 MCQs) | Understanding the meaning and characteristics of Social Science and Social Studies.
+Classroom interactions, learning tasks, and academic discussions.
+Cultivating analytical and critical thinking skills.
+Using inquiry-based approaches and factual evidence.
+Challenges faced in teaching Social Science/Social Studies.
+Utilising primary and secondary sources of information.
+Conducting project-based learning activities.
+Methods of assessing learners’ understanding and progress. |

-Best Preparation Books For CTET Exam Syllabus
+Best Preparation Books for the CTET Exam Syllabus

 The following are the best books to prepare for the CTET exam syllabus.